Ryouh/Feats-Revisited/Feats.md

 ### Defensive Duelist

 **Prerequisite:** Level 3, Dexterity 13 or higher or the Dueling fighting style.

-When you are wielding a finesse weapon with which you are proficient and another creature hits you with a melee attack, you can use your reaction to add your proficiency bonus to your AC for that attack, potentially causing the attack to miss
+* When you are wielding a finesse weapon with which you are proficient and another creature hits you with a melee attack, you can use your reaction to add your proficiency bonus to your AC for that attack, potentially causing the attack to miss

 ### Elemental Adept

 **Prerequisite:** Level 3, The ability to cast at least one spell

-When you gain this feat, choose one of the following damage types: acid, cold, fire, lightning, or thunder.
+* When you gain this feat, choose one of the following damage types: acid, cold, fire, lightning, or thunder.

-Spells you cast ignore resistance to damage of the chosen type.
+* Spells you cast ignore resistance to damage of the chosen type.
 In addition, when you roll damage for a spell you cast that deals damage of that type, you can treat any 1 on a damage die as a 2.

-You can select this feat multiple times.
+* You can select this feat multiple times.
 Each time you do so, you must choose a different damage type.

 ```
 ```
-### Firearm Specialist

-**Prerequisite:** Level 3.

-You are adept at using guns effectively.

-Being within 5ft of a hostile creature doesn’t impose disadvantage on your attack rolls.
-If you roll a misfire on an attack with a firearm, you can use your reaction to roll a d20.
-If the number rolled is higher than the weapon’s misfire score, the firearm does not misfire.
-You cannot use this feature of this feat again until you complete a short or long rest.
-When you use the Attack action and attack with a one- handed weapon, you can use a bonus action to attack with a loaded firearm with the light property you are holding.

 ### Fighting Style